24 Grocery- Saving Tips

 11. Buy frozen rather than pre-cooked

-Frozen foods are often a better deal, price-wise. than buying the pre-cooked version.
+Frozen foods are often a better deal, price-wise. then buying the pre-cooked version.

 12. Check unit prices when evaluating a sale